jadecobra/python_tdd_exercises/source/functions/index.rst

 :ref:`The Identity Function returns its input as output<test_identity_function>`

-So far, the :ref:`functions<what is a function?>` take no input or one input, the following tests use functions_ that take more than one input.
+So far, the :ref:`functions<what is a function?>` take no input or one input, these tests use functions_ that take more than one input.

 ----